How-to Identify Woven Chair Seats

 The traditional hand-caning weave used is a very distinctive and common series of octagon holes in the pattern when completed.

-And although there are a number of various cane patterns and designs, this seven-step method has proved to be the most durable and longest-lasting of the various hole or lace caning patterns over several centuries.
+Although there are several cane patterns and designs, this seven-step method has proved to be the most durable and longest-lasting of the various hole or lace caning patterns over several centuries.

 The average lifespan of this chair seat pattern is 25 years, with good care and maintenance.